 Preferred Skills: Experience with sound editing, sound engineering, and LogicPro is required.
 Successful candidate will work on the sonic component of the installation, and on an audio guide with scientific content.

 Likely Majors/Minors: ARTDES, CE, CS, EE, PAT

 Faculty Project Lead

 Eleni Gourgou received her BS in Biology from National & Kapodistrian University of Athens (NKUA), Greece, in 2003 and earned her PhD in Animal Cell Physiology also fromNKUA in 2010.
 She joined University of Michigan in 2011 as a postdoctoral fellow, working with microfluidic biochips and bio–MEMS.
 Later, she shifted her focus on the dynamics of biological systems and in 2015 she began working on memory and learning in invertebrate animals.
-She is currently a Research Faculty, in the rank of Assistant Research Scientist, splitting her time between Mechanical Engineering Department and the Institute of Gerontology, Medical School.
+She is currently a Research Faculty, in the rank of Associate Research Scientist, splitting her time between Mechanical Engineering Department and the Institute of Gerontology, Medical School.
 Her research interests lie at the interface of neurobiology, dynamics of biological systems, and behavioral neurogenetics on one side, and emerging technologies (e.g. 3D printing), mathematical biology, and imaging techniques on the other.
 To answer exciting neurobiology and aging–related questions, she uses the nematode C. elegans as a model system.
 She is the recipient of a NIH–NIA K01 Career Development Award.

 LuCelegans Project- Winter 2021 : Tackling the challenge

 Phase 2 Team members: Sara Huang, Alexander (Alex) Raynolds, Jaehong Min, Mirella (Millie) Hernandez Lima, Richard Wall.
 Faculty Lead: Eleni Gourgou.